kprussing/website/blog/2020-03-10-reformatting-the-website.md

 study will allow me to unravel that dependency and give me a chance to customize the output more.

+The final challenge we getting GitHub to properly display the pages.
+I attempted to use the `.nojekyll` trick that's listed on the web do disable Jekyll, then the pages wouldn't host from my main folder.
+The second attempt was to build into Jekyll's `_site` directory, but that didn't work either.
+It turns out that GitHub's _personal_ pages must be processed by Jekyll.
+(Apparently, I closed the website where I found that nugget of information, but [this answer] has some information.
+You can also see it when you compare enabling Jekyll on a personal page verses a project page).
+My solution was to just move my website to a new repository and host it like a project.
+I already did this with my resume and it works like a charm.

 # Conclusions

 So here we are.
 I have migrated to using Pandoc and SCons to generate the website.
 Pandoc allows me to embed additional metadata into the posts and potentially look into generating PDF versions from a common source while SCons allows me to add additional build logic to keep my sources clean.
-All of the changes I attempted are archived in the [git repository][] for the website under branches.
+All of the changes I attempted are archived in the [original git repository][] for the website under branches.
 They may have some useful tips for those interested, but they are more likely to keep me from redoing the initial setup in the future.
-The only other steps are to add a hook to build the website locally when pushing, add the `nojekyll` file to keep Jekyll from trying to rebuild on GitHub's server, and then get back to writing.
+The only other steps are to add a hook to build the website locally when pushing and then get back to writing.

 [Bison and flex]: link to the post
 [listings]: https://ctan.org/pkg/listings?lang=en